kashflowNG/Brr_phone/replit.md

-# Android Emulator Platform
+# APK Manager

 ## Overview

-A web-based Android emulator platform that allows users to upload APK files and run them in cloud-based emulator sessions directly in the browser.
-The application provides a streamlined interface for managing APK files, selecting device configurations, and viewing emulator sessions through embedded streaming URLs.
+A web-based APK distribution and management tool that allows users to upload APK files, store them persistently, and distribute them via download links, QR codes, and ADB installation instructions.
+The application provides a streamlined interface for managing APK files with easy distribution workflows for Android devices and emulators.

 ## User Preferences